stuartellis/stuartellis-site-hugo/content/articles/visual-studio-code.md

 # Disabling Telemetry

-Visual Studio Code enables telemetry by default, and connects to remote services for various features.
+Visual Studio Code enables telemetry by default, and connects to remote services for various features, such as natural language search in settings.
 The FAQ explains [how Code complies with the GDPR](https://code.visualstudio.com/docs/supporting/faq#_gdpr-and-vs-code).

 To disable telemetry and crash reporting, set these options in _Preferences > Settings_: